eliranwong/toolmate/package/toolmate/docs/Tool Descriptions.md

 `@apps` Search the 'apps' category for online information.

-`@chatgpt` Ask ChatGPT to chat or provide information

-`@codey` Ask Codey for information about coding

-`@gemini` Ask Gemini to chat or provide information

-`@googleai` Ask GoogleAI Model to chat or provide information

-`@groq` Ask Groq to chat or provide information

-`@llamacpp` Ask Llama.cpp to chat or provide information

-`@llamacppserver` Ask Llama.cpp Server to chat or provide information

-`@mistral` Ask Mistral to chat or provide information

-`@o1` Ask reasoning model o1 to chat or provide information

-`@o1_mini` Ask reasoning model o1-mini to chat or provide information

-`@ollama` Ask an Ollama model to chat or provide information

-`@palm2` Ask PaLM 2 to chat or provide information

-`@perplexica_chatgpt` Request Perplexica to conduct research or provide information through internet searches.

-`@perplexica_googleai` Request Perplexica to conduct research or provide information through internet searches.

-`@perplexica_groq` Request Perplexica to conduct research or provide information through internet searches.

-`@perplexica_xai` Request Perplexica to conduct research or provide information through internet searches.

-`@tavily` Ask internet for a short and direct answer

-`@xai` Ask X AI Model to chat or provide information

 `@b` Retrieve bible data with UniqueBible App commands

 `@bapi` Retrieve bible data with UniqueBible API